-Virtually Live have come up with a solution for this.
-They use 3D tracking technology to capture a game, and then model it virtually in near real-time.
+Virtually Live has come up with a solution for this.
+They use 3D tracking technology to capture a game and then model it virtually in near real-time.
 This enables viewers to explore a stadium and watch games from any viewpoint.
 But they also integrate video and audio channels so that fans can interact with each other whilst enjoying the action.

 What is the future of virtual reality?

-It seems clear that virtual reality has now reached a tipping point and is here to stay.
+It seems clear that virtual reality is here to stay.
 Decades of research and development have taken us to this point, and there is still much more R&D to be done.
 The future of virtual reality is an incredibly exciting area of technology.
-But ultimately, noone yet knows the extent of the impact it will have on our lives.
+But ultimately, no one yet knows the extent of the impact it will have on our lives.
 This is definitely an exciting area of innovation to watch!

 Virtual reality R&D

-If you are working on VR software or hardware development and are attempting to overcome technical challenges, you may well qualify for R&D tax credits.
+If you are working on VR software or hardware development and are attempting to overcome technical challenges, you may well qualify for R&D tax relief.